justifiedmatter-oss/palm-oil-waste-ml/README.md

 This project investigates the use of machine learning to predict quantities of major palm oil waste streams in Nigeria.

-The study compares three machine learning models — Random Forest, XGBoost, and Long Short-Term Memory (LSTM) — and combines their predictions using an Elastic Net stacking ensemble.
+The study compares three machine learning models; Random Forest, XGBoost, and Long Short-Term Memory (LSTM) and combines their predictions using an Elastic Net stacking ensemble.

 The project also incorporates time-series validation and conformal prediction to evaluate predictive uncertainty.